kailash-manasarovar/statement/docs/timeline/2023/june.md

 - Gloria comes to the door when we're done and is practically wetting herself with laughter.
 - I'm not at all surprised at any of it but it hurts of course.
 - As I leave class, I remind the trumpet teacher that the frog is a lucky frog and to look after it.
 - I walk out of the conservatory front door, and teachers and staff throw dirty water (I hope) onto me from an upstairs window (Ana the violin teacher's classroom actually).
+Their behavior reminds me of Carrie 1, the Stephen King horror novel.
 - I still have the silk t-shirt that they ruined with the stains on it.
 - As I walk home, I "bump" into Mercedes who I realize was waiting for me to walk the other way I go sometimes, the way she would have been more familiar with me going, and when she realized I'd gone a different way, she'd had to run.
 She was totally out of breath and trying to style it out.
 It was amusing to me.
 - She was checking my face to see if I was crying.
 Perhaps she was recording it too.